Cyclic Objects from Surfaces: Cyclic modules from (co)algebras

-\begin{rmk} \normalfont Let~$\kk$ be an algebraically closed field and~$\mc B$ a finite tensor~$\kk$-category in the sense of~\cite{etingof-ostrik} with the representative set~$I$ of simple objects.
-In particular,~$I$ is finite.
-By~\cite[Theorem 4.1.]{shimizu}, the characters~$\{\chi_i\}_{i\in I}$ form a linearly independent set in~$\Hom_{\mc B}(\uu, \coend)$.
-Under additional unimodularity hypothesis, it is also shown that~$\{\chi_i\}_{i\in I}$ is a basis for~$\Hom_{\mc B}(\uu, \coend)$ if and only if~$\mc B$ is semisimple.
-Note that Shimizu works with ends and not coends (see~\nameref{appendix}).
-However, these theories are essentially the same (see~\cite[Remark 3.12.]{shimizu}). \end{rmk}
+\begin{Remark} Let~$\kk$ be an algebraically closed field and~$\mc B$ a finite tensor~$\kk$-category in the sense of~\cite{etingof-ostrik} with the representative set~$I$ of simple objects (in particular,~$I$ is finite).
+By~\cite[Theorem~4.1]{shimizu}, the characters~$\{\chi_i\}_{i\in I}$ form a linearly independent set in~$\Hom_{\mc B}(\uu, \coend)$.
+Under additional unimodularity hypothesis, it is also shown that~$\{\chi_i\}_{i\in I}$ is a basis for~$\Hom_{\mc B}(\uu, \coend)$ if~and only if~$\mc B$ is semisimple.
+Note that Shimizu works with ends and not coends.
+However, these theories are essentially the same (see~\cite[Remark 3.12]{shimizu}). \end{Remark}